Castle Bravo: Primary system

 The Castle Bravo device was housed in a cylinder that weighed 23,500 lb and measured 179.5 in in length and 53.9 in in diameter.

-The primary device was a COBRA deuterium-tritium gas-boosted atomic bomb made by Los Alamos Scientific Laboratory, a very compact MK 7 device.
-This boosted fission device was tested in the Upshot Knothole Climax event and yielded 61 ktonTNT (out of 50–70 kt expected yield range).
+The primary device was a COBRA deuterium–tritium gas-boosted atomic bomb made by Los Alamos Scientific Laboratory, a very compact MK 7 device.
+This boosted fission device had been tested in the Upshot–Knothole Climax event and yielded 61 ktonTNT (out of 50–70 kt expected yield range).
 It was considered successful enough that the planned operation series Domino, designed to explore the same question about a suitable primary for thermonuclear bombs, could be canceled.
-The implosion system was quite lightweight at 900 lb, because it eliminated the aluminium pusher shell around the tamper and used the more compact ring lenses, a design feature shared with the Mark 5, 12, 13 and 18 designs.
+The implosion system was quite lightweight at 900 lb, because it eliminated the aluminum pusher shell around the tamper and used the more compact ring lenses, a design feature shared with the Mark 5, 12, 13 and 18 designs.
 The explosive material of the inner charges in the MK 7 was changed to the more powerful Cyclotol 75/25, instead of the Composition B used in most stockpiled bombs at that time, as Cyclotol 75/25 was denser than Composition B and thus could generate the same amount of explosive force in a smaller volume (it provided 13 percent more compressive energy than Comp B).
 The composite uranium-plutonium COBRA core was levitated in a type-D pit.
 COBRA was Los Alamos' most recent product of design work on the "new principles" of the hollow core.
 A copper pit liner encased within the weapon-grade plutonium inner capsule prevented DT gas diffusion into the plutonium, a technique first tested in Greenhouse Item.
 The assembled module weighed 1840 lb, measuring 30.5 in across.
 It was located at the end of the device, which, as seen in the declassified film, shows a small cone projecting from the ballistic case.
 This cone is the part of the paraboloid that was used to focus the radiation emanating from the primary into the secondary.

 Deuterium and lithium

 The device was called SHRIMP, and had the same basic configuration (radiation implosion) as the Ivy Mike wet device, except with a different type of fusion fuel.
 SHRIMP used lithium deuteride (LiD), which is solid at room temperature; Ivy Mike used cryogenic liquid deuterium (D2), which required elaborate cooling equipment.
 Castle Bravo was the first test by the United States of a practical deliverable fusion bomb, even though the TX-21 as proof-tested in the Bravo event was not weaponized.
 The successful test rendered obsolete the cryogenic design used by Ivy Mike and its weaponized derivative, the JUGHEAD, which was slated to be tested as the initial Castle Yankee.
-It also used a 7075 aluminium ballistic case 9.5 cm thick.
-Aluminium was used to drastically reduce the bomb's weight and simultaneously provided sufficient radiation confinement time to raise yield, a departure from the heavy stainless steel casing (304L or MIM 316L) employed by contemporary weapon-projects.
+It also used a 9.5 cm 7075 aluminum ballistic case.
+Aluminum was used to drastically reduce the bomb's weight and simultaneously provided sufficient radiation confinement time to raise yield, a departure from the heavy stainless steel casing (304L or MIM 316L) employed by other weapon-projects at the time.